Mariners Spring Training

 VIP seating

-The Red Hook VIP Deck above the right field bullpen is available to groups of 20 to 100, who get to enjoy all you can eat ballpark fare in the tent-covered deck.
-Fans with regular tickets may be upgraded to this area (without the free buffet) day of game if the Hook Deck is not booked by groups.
+The VIP Deck above the right field bullpen is available to groups of 20 to 100, who get to enjoy all you can eat ballpark fare in the covered deck.
+Fans with regular tickets may be upgraded to this area (without the free buffet) day of game if the VIP Deck is not booked by groups.
 Suites must be booked in advance.
-They are found within the same structure behind home plate that holds the press box, where each suite holds a dozen people.
-On either side of the press box, there are two sections of 300 level open-air club box seats, all of which are padded and walled off from the rest of the grandstand so fans must access them via stairs or through the lobby staircase or elevator.
+They are found within the same structure behind home plate that holds the press box, where each of the stadium’s 8 suites holds a dozen people.
+On either side of the press box there are two sections of 300 level open-air Club box seats, all of which are padded and walled off from the rest of the grandstand so fans must access them via stairs or through the lobby staircase or elevator.

 Game Day